Influentials 101: Rewarding Your Creators

 However, a campaign based on story assignments can, in most cases, work on a barter basis.
 But this also depends on the reach of the creator, as discussed earlier in this article.

 Finally, the value of the product or service you want to promote is also of interest when deciding between a financial or barter-based reward.
 Let’s say you’re promoting your newest soda flavour!
 Most cans of soda costs around €2,00.
 Taking this into account, it would be pretty unfair to offer a creator just the soda as a reward for an Instagram photo.
-As a rule of thumb, it is best practice to provide financial compensation when your product or service has a value below €25.
+As a rule of thumb, it is best practice to provide financial compensation when your product or service has a value below €50.

 But when offering, for example, a year subscription to your service or a product that has a value of at least €50, then a barter deal campaign can work.
 However, this once again l depends on the type of influencers you want to work with and what you’re asking them to create.
-Another example is that offering a pair of shoes worth €75 for a photo and story on Instagram won’t attract you creators with a reach of 10.000, but will more likely be accepted by a creator with 4.000.
+Another example is that offering a pair of shoes worth €75 for a photo and story on Instagram won’t attract you creators with a reach of 10.000, but will more likely be accepted by a creator with a 4.000 following.

 To conclude, balance is key.
 When setting up your campaign, make sure that the assignments, the reward, and the creator’s reach and niche are in harmony with one another.
 If you have any questions or doubts, feel free to contact your customer success manager at Influentials.